melthaw/spring-backend-boilerplate/README.md

 # Get Started

-Please make sure the Java 8, Gradle 2.x and Mongodb are on hand.
+Please make sure the Java 8, Gradle 2.x and Mongodb are installed on your development machine.
-Here is minimized the application.properties to start the boilerplate.
+And here is the minimized application.properties to start the boilerplate.

 ```
 app.name=spring-backend-boilerplate